This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Can proofreading be a side hustle?

 Proofreading can certainly be a side hustle.
 You can be a freelance proofreader who sets your own hours or find a part-time position as an employee if it fits your schedule.
-Proofreading is a popular side job because it doesn’t require a degree and has a relatively low start-up cost.
+Proofreading is a popular side job because it doesn’t require a degree and has relatively low startup costs.

 Is it hard to make money as a proofreader?